gabedvdsn/FESStateSystem/README.md

 ---

 ### ACTORS
-Monobehaviours implementing the state system must implement the `StateActor` class.
-All functional implementation is complete and does not inherit any dependent implementation.

-The `StateActor` class does, however, implement the Unity event functions `Awake()`, `Update()`, and `LateUpdate()`.
+The `StateActor` component represents an actor that behaves according to a state system.
+Subclassing the `StateActor` class is acceptable but functionally unnecessary; all functional implementation is complete and subclasses do not inherit any dependent implementation.
+The responsibility of the `StateActor` component is not to mechanically control the state system, rather just to contain it.
+Objects should define their own behavior outside of the `StateActor` class (e.g. PlayerController, EnemyController) and delegate state-related behavior to individual gameplay states that directly reference the external behavior component.

 ##### INHERITANCE
 The `StateActor` class can be extended as you like.
 Other functionality within this system allows for type-specific retrieval of actors (see under **Actor Retrieval**).